 If you’re planning on packing on muscle, focus on dividing your muscle groups into easier to manage compartments of muscle and finding a wide range of simple exercises that will cover the entirety of your body.

-If you’re bodybuilding, don’t get caught up in fancy exercises, just find something that will challenge you, something you can stick to, something you know you can depend on when you need to wear down your most stubborn muscles
+If you’re bodybuilding, don’t get caught up in fancy exercises, just find something that will challenge you, something you can stick to, something you know you can depend on when you need to train hard-af.

 3 sets of 15 reps: